kashh56/Google-Power-of-stats-hypothesis-tests-/README.md

 Welcome to my GitHub repository!
 Here, I showcase the hypothesis testing performed as part of the end-of-course projects for the Google Advanced Data Analytics Certificate.
 Each project involved applying hypothesis testing methods to real-world data scenarios.
 Below is a summary of the hypothesis testing work conducted in each project, with links to detailed Python notebooks and executive summaries.

-## 1. Automatidata - NYC Taxi Fare Prediction 🚖💵
+## 1. Automatidata - A/B Testing for Taxi Fare Prediction 🚖💵

 ### 📚 **Hypothesis Testing Overview:**
-In this project, I applied hypothesis testing to determine the most appropriate method for estimating taxi fares.
-The goal was to validate our regression model by comparing it against baseline assumptions.
+In this project, the focus was on demonstrating knowledge of preparing, creating, and analyzing A/B tests.
+The goal was to determine if there is a significant difference in taxi fare amounts based on the payment method.

 ### 🔍 **Testing Details:**
+- **Purpose**: To analyze whether the method of payment (credit card vs. cash) affects the fare amount.
+The test aimed to find ways to generate more revenue for taxi cab drivers.
-- **Hypothesis Tested**: Whether the regression model significantly improves fare predictions compared to a simple mean model.
+- **Hypothesis Tested**:
+  - **Null Hypothesis ( \( H_0 \) )**: There is no difference in the average fare amount between customers who use credit cards and those who use cash.
+  - **Alternative Hypothesis ( \( H_A \) )**: There is a difference in the average fare amount between customers who use credit cards and those who use cash.
-- **Method Used**: Two-sample t-test to compare mean fares predicted by the model and observed fares.
+- **Method Used**: Two-sample t-test (independent samples t-test) to compare the mean fare amounts between the two payment groups.

-### 📈 **Deliverables:**
-- Well-commented Python notebook with hypothesis testing code
-- Executive summary PowerPoint with findings

----

-## 2. TikTok - Claims Classification Model 📱🔍

-### 📚 **Hypothesis Testing Overview:**
-For the TikTok project, hypothesis testing was used to evaluate the effectiveness of different classification methods for user reports.
-The aim was to assess whether the model's predictions were significantly better than random classification.

-### 🔍 **Testing Details:**
-- **Hypothesis Tested**: Whether the predictive model significantly improves classification accuracy compared to a random classifier.
-- **Method Used**: Chi-square test for independence to assess the relationship between predicted and actual classifications.

 ### 📈 **Deliverables:**
 - Well-commented Python notebook with hypothesis testing code